-Mango fruit should be avoided in the diet in individuals on warfarin therapy.
+Mango fruit should be avoided in the diet of individuals on warfarin therapy.
 Mangoes, being high in vitamin-A, could result in potentiation of warfarin activity that may cause increased bleeding risk.
 (Reference link-Food and lifestyle interactions with Warfarin).

 Mango latex allergy, especially with raw, unripe mangoes is common in some sensitized individuals.
 Immediate reactions may include itchiness at the angle of the mouth, lips, and tip of the tongue.
 In some people, the reactions can be severe, with manifestations like swelling of the lips, ulceration at the mouth angles, respiratory difficulty, vomiting, and diarrhea.